-Though Aaron Hernandez's suicide brought his tragic story to an end, the suicide notes and brain examinations that surfaced afterward only deepened the mystery surrounding his violent crimes.
+Though Aaron Hernandez's death brought his tragic story to an end, the suicide notes and brain examinations that surfaced afterward only deepened the mystery surrounding his violent crimes.

-Aaron Hernandez took his own life two years later, found dead in his cell hanged by the sheets off his bed and leaving behind difficult questions that may never be fully answered.
+Then, in 2017, Aaron Hernandez died by suicide in his prison cell, hanged by the sheets off his bed — and his death left behind difficult questions that may never be fully answered.

 Aaron Hernandez’s Meteoric Rise Hid The Turmoil In His Soul

-While it would appear that both boys could use football as a way to bring some stability into their volatile situation, for Aaron Hernandez dedicating himself to the game likely amplified his emotional distress once he began to suffer brain injuries on the field, possibly setting him on the path to a CTE-related psychosis that ultimately destroyed his life and that of those around him.
+While it would appear that both boys could use football to bring some stability into their volatile situation, Aaron Hernandez’s dedication to the game likely amplified his emotional distress once he began to suffer brain injuries on the field.
+And it possibly set him on the path to a CTE-related psychosis that ultimately destroyed his life and the lives of those around him.

-Signs of Hernandez’s violent temperament revealed themselves fairly early on.
+Yet signs of Hernandez’s violent temperament emerged early on in his career.
 As a 17-year-old freshman at the University of Florida, Hernandez got into a bar fight over a $12 bar bill, resulting in the bartender suffering from a ruptured eardrum.
-University of Florida lawyers managed the situation and Hernandez prosecution on the assault charges was indefinitely deferred.
+University of Florida lawyers managed the situation, and Hernandez’s prosecution on the assault charges was indefinitely deferred.

-Hernandez’s problematic behavior quickly escalated and police in Gainesville, Florida investigated Hernandez as a possible assailant in a double shooting on the night of September 30, 2007.
-Randall Cason, Justin Glass, and Corey Smith were sitting in a car at a red light when an assailant approached their car and opened fire, wounding Smith and Glass.
+Hernandez’s problematic behavior quickly escalated.
+In 2007, police in Gainesville, Florida investigated Hernandez as a possible assailant in a double shooting on the night of Sept.
+30. Randall Cason, Justin Glass, and Corey Smith were sitting in a car at a red light when an assailant approached and opened fire, wounding Smith and Glass.
 Both survived the attack.

 Cason initially picked Hernandez out of a lineup but later recanted, saying he never saw Hernandez at the scene.
-Hernandez was never charged in the shooting and the fact that he was considered a minor at the time kept his name out of the press reports on the shooting.
+Hernandez was never charged in the shooting, and the fact that he was considered a minor at the time kept his name out of press reports on the shooting.

 Aaron Hernandez played successful college football and got the attention of the New England Patriots, who drafted him in the fourth round — 113th overall — of the 2010 NFL draft.
 If Hernandez saw his success as a chance to keep on the right side of the law, he appears not to have taken it, finding himself implicated in a double homicide in 2012.

 On July 16, 2012, Daniel Jorge Correia de Abreu and Safiro Teixeira were shot and killed in their car while driving home from a nightclub in Boston’s South End.
-Witnesses said they saw Hernandez pull up beside the victims’ car and fatally shot Abreu and Teixeria several times while also attempting but ultimately failing to hit the other occupants of the vehicle.
+Witnesses said they saw Hernandez pull up beside the victims’ car and fatally shoot Abreu and Teixeria several times while also attempting to hit others in the vehicle.

 The Inexlicable Murder Of Odin Lloyd

-The crime that would ultimately lead to Aaron Hernandez’s suicide came in 2013 with the execution-style murder of Odin Lloyd, a semi-professional football player in Boston and the boyfriend of Hernandez’s fiancee’s sister.
+The crime that would ultimately lead to Aaron Hernandez’s death by suicide came in 2013 with the execution-style murder of Odin Lloyd, a semi-professional football player in Boston and the boyfriend of Hernandez’s fiancée’s sister.

 Hernandez first met Lloyd at a family function hosted by Shaneah Jenkins, Lloyd’s girlfriend and the sister of Hernandez’s fiancee, Shayanna.
-The two men shared a passion for football and became friends, though the two had seemingly little else in common.
+The two men shared a passion for football and became friends.

-On June 14, 2013, Hernandez and Lloyd visited a Boston nightclub where Hernandez saw Lloyd talking with several club patrons that Hernandez considered his “enemies.”
-Investigators believe that Hernandez suspected Lloyd and this group were discussing the 2012 murders of Abreu and Texeira and it set in motion a tragic chain of events that would ultimately end the lives of both men.
+On June 14, 2013, Hernandez and Lloyd visited a Boston nightclub where Hernandez saw Lloyd talking with several club patrons who Hernandez considered his “enemies.”
+Investigators believe that Hernandez suspected Lloyd and this group were discussing the 2012 murders of Abreu and Texeira.
+The conversation set in motion a tragic chain of events that would ultimately end the lives of both men.

-Soon thereafter, Hernandez texted two out-of-town friends, Ernest Wallace and Carlos Ortiz, that he could no longer trust anyone.
-Wallace and Ortiz came to Hernandez’s home and Hernandez grabbed a gun and got in their car.
+Soon afterward, Hernandez texted two out-of-town friends, Ernest Wallace and Carlos Ortiz, that he could no longer trust anyone.
+Wallace and Ortiz came to Hernandez’s home, and Hernandez grabbed a gun and got in their car.